vinodnextcoder/monorepo-turborepo-app/README.md

 # TurboRepo Monorepo: Backend and Frontend Example

+A monorepo, short for "monolithic repository," is a single repository that contains all the code for multiple projects or components of a larger application.
+Instead of having separate repositories for frontend, backend, and DevOps code, a monorepo consolidates everything into a single repository.

 This is a simple monorepo project using **TurboRepo** to manage both a **backend (Express.js)** and a **frontend (React)** app.
 TurboRepo helps us run and build these apps efficiently while sharing dependencies and configurations.

 - **`apps/backend/`**: The backend app built with Express.js.